Academic Teams, Clubs & Activities

 3. To provide a safe environment where girls can discuss the many issues that young women confront in today's society: i.e., bullying, sexual harassment, academic pressures, and demands of social media.

 The purpose of the HOSA organization is to develop leadership and technical health care skills through a program of motivation, awareness, education and recognition.
 HOSA’s two-fold mission is to promote career opportunities in the health care industry and to enhance the delivery of quality health care to all people.
 This club will allow students to engage in learning a healthcare skill and to use this knowledge to compete against other students from other HOSA chapters.
 The knowledge and experience gained from being part of HOSA will allow students to be more educated regarding their future college career paths, choices and opportunities available in the health care field.

 Club Advisor: Marisa Palazzotto

 The Improv Club aims to introduce students to the dynamic and creative world of theatrical improvisation.
 Once a week, students gather to play games that test their mental and physical abilities in such a fun way that it doesn't ever seem like work!
 Members are encouraged to have an open mind and be willing to get silly!

 Club Advisor: Katie Kilian

 The Jewish Student Union was created to strengthen student Jewish identity and connection to Israel.
 Participation is free and open to any student, regardless of their Jewish background or denomination.
-Meetings take place during lunch and after school and involve awesome discussions, guest speakers, great experience, of course, free pizza and much much more
+Meetings take place during lunch and after school and involve discussions, guest speakers, and much more.

 Club Advisor: Kate Kilian